TolaOgunniyi/Market-Basket-Analysis/README.md

 ### Part 2:
  - Modeling and extraction of .csv file for network analysis.
  ----

-The rules learned from the Market Basket analysis were used to construct the graph shown below.
-It is a directed graph that consists of 5 main clusters.
-The different clusters do provide an insight as to how a customer(s) purchased electronic products on Amazon.
+- The rules learned from the Market Basket analysis were further processed to create two .csv files (node and edge) used to construct the graph shown below.
+It is a directed graph and 5 clusters were successfully identified.
+The name of the different products in the graph was entered manually as the dataset only provided the ASIN (Amazon Standard Identification number) code.
+I did not find the name for product with ASIN code B000056SSM, and decided to leave it as it is on the graph.

+- The graph is based on a dataset in which the user provided a rating for the item he or she purchased.
+As a result,the different clusters do provide an insight as to the preference(s) of a customer(s) when purchasing electronic products on Amazon.

 ![top terms](images/network_analysis.png)
 <div align="center"> Network analysis or Graph based on associations rules mining</div>